-Many of us install air conditioners to help us feel relaxed in our homes.
+We install air conditioners to help us feel relaxed in our homes.
 But when you start to observe unpleasant odors coming from your cooling system, it’s more than just annoying.
 It can greatly influence your home comfort.

-Where do the smells come from?
+Where are these smells coming from?

-If it doesn’t smell like rotten eggs, you probably have a different problem.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.

 It’s also possible that a tiny creature navigated into your duct system and died.
 You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.

-What can I do?
+What should you do?